Pinguecula are found in over 47.9% of the adult population.

 In most cases, a pinguecula doesn’t require any treatment, as it usually develops with age, is not a cancerous growth and doesn’t cause any obvious discomfort.

-In severe cases, the pinguecula may need to be surgically removed, but know that it’s possible for it to grow back after surgery.
+In severe cases, the pinguecula may need to be surgically removed, but it’s possible for it to grow back even after surgery.

 How to prevent a pinguecula from developing

-A pinguecula is more likely to develop in people who spend a lot of time outdoors.
+Both pinguecula and pterygium are more likely to develop in people who spend a lot of time outdoors.

 To help prevent these growths from occurring, wear good quality sunglasses when outside.
 Make sure your sunglasses include a UV-blocking coating that blocks the sun’s harmful rays.